Updated on: 11/13/2019

 If you’ve read attorney Chris Davis’s book, “The Ten Biggest Mistakes That Can Wreck Your Washington Accident Case,” then you’re likely aware that car accident victims immediately enter into a war zone with insurance adjusters after being involved in a motor vehicle collision.

-As Mr. Davis covers in the book, insurance companies are in the business to make money and one way for them to ensure profitability is to do everything they can to avoid fairly compensating their own policyholders and the people who are injured in accidents with their customers.
+As Mr. Davis covers in the book, insurance companies are in the business to make money and one way for them to ensure profitability is to do everything they can to avoid fairly compensating their own policyholders and the people who are injured in a car accident caused by their policyholder.

 Liability Insurance Company vs. Your Own Insurance Company